Cybersecurity and Spiritual Safety

 “A Faithful Friend Is a Strong Defense”

-At BYU, we are part of a community of mutual responsibility.
-We have a duty to look after one another, to be a friend, and to protect honor and integrity.
+At BYU, we are a community of love and have a duty to look after one another, to be a friend, and to protect honor and integrity.

 Investing for Eternity